 Overview of Foot Problems

-Some foot problems start in the foot itself, for example, from a foot injury.
-Others result from disorders that affect many parts of the body, such as diabetes, gout, or other types of arthritis.
+Some foot problems start in the foot itself, for example, resulting from a foot injury.
 Problems can occur in any bone, joint, muscle, tendon, or ligament of the foot.
-Foot fractures are fairly common (see Foot Fractures).
-Discoloration of the toenails should always be evaluated because it may be caused by certain disorders, including a fungal infection (see Nail Disorders).

-People who have diabetes or peripheral vascular disease (narrowing of the arteries that carry blood to the legs, arms, and possibly internal organs) should check their feet daily for signs of infection or ulcers and should have a doctor or foot doctor (podiatrist) check their feet at least once a year (see Caring for the Feet).
+People who have diabetes or peripheral arterial disease (narrowing of the arteries that carry blood to the legs, arms, and possibly internal organs) should check their feet daily for signs of infection or ulcers and should have a doctor or foot doctor (podiatrist) check their feet at least twice a year (see Caring for the Feet).